 After you’ve explored retirement savings with your employer (or if you don’t have that option), look into opening up your own retirement investment account at a brokerage firm.
 Typically, this is in the form of a Traditional IRA or Roth IRA.
 To do this, you’ll need to use a brokerage account at a brokerage firm (I use Schwab, but there are many options).
 These accounts can give you added retirement investments and potential tax savings.

 Find a way to do your own retirement projections.
 There are online calculators you can use (here’s one from Schwab), or you can go to a financial planner for this.
 A retirement projection will account for your age, your rate of saving for retirement, your current investments, and what your expected expenses in retirement are.
 It will help you understand whether you’re on track to be financially ready for retirement and at what age.

 Now, to the sexy part of this post – investing.
 The investing category lists personal finance tips that can help you with investing.

 37. Start investing in a personal investment account after you’ve maxed out your retirement accounts

 Until you’ve maxed out your retirement accounts (e.g.: 401k, 457, Traditional IRA, Roth IRA, etc.) hold off on investing in a personal investment account.
 Prioritize saving for retirement first.
 Then, once you’ve maxed out your annual contributions to these accounts, invest on your own.

 38. When you can afford it, hire a professional to manage your investments

 When you have the money, consider hiring a financial advisor to manage your investments.
 This can be an excellent way to help you prepare for your financial future and achieve your goals.
 Just make sure you hire the right type of financial advisor for you.
-Here’s a list of 15 questions to ask a financial advisor before you hire someone.
 Having a professional manage your investments can help you big time in the long run.